openzim/gutenberg/README.md

--z --zim-file=<file>            Write ZIM into this file path -d --dl-folder=<folder>         Folder to use/write-to downloaded ebooks -u --rdf-url=<url>              Alternative rdf-files.tar.bz2 URL -b --books=<ids>                Execute the processes for specific books, separated by commas or dashes
+-z --zim-file=<file>            Write ZIM into this file path -d --dl-folder=<folder>         Folder to use/write-to downloaded ebooks -u --rdf-url=<url>              Alternative rdf-files.tar.bz2 URL -b --books=<ids>                Execute the processes for specific books, separated by commas, or dashes for intervals

 -x --zim-title=<title>          Custom title for the ZIM file -q --zim-desc=<desc>            Custom description for the ZIM file